oxylabs/oxylabs-mcp/README.md

 <br>

 - Automatically clean and convert HTML to Markdown for improved readability
-- Use dedicated parsers extract structured data from popular targets like Google, Amazon, and etc.
+- Use automated parsers for popular targets like Google, Amazon, and etc.
-- Define your custom parsing logic for any target

 </details>